jordannakamoto/jordannakamoto/README.md

 ### I'm Jordan, an aspiring Software Developer from the California Coast.✌️
-I enjoy the pursuit of life-long learning and the appreciation of design and engineering.
+Pursuing life-long learning and the appreciation of design and engineering.